isobelbutler/Hobby-Page/README.md

 ## Planning

 I decided to create a website about cycling and landed on the idea of creating a guide to cycling the Coast to Coast challenge, which I'm hoping to cycle later this year.
-I decided I would split the website into an opening section containing a title and short subtitle, a route section, and a kitlist section.
+I decided I would split the website into an opening section containing a title and short subtitle, a route section, and a kit list section.

-I like to have a fairly thorough design of a website before building as I find it makes things alot quicker, helps me know where to start, and means I can play with the design without spending extra time fiddling with code.
+I like to have a thorough design of a website before building as I find it makes things a lot quicker, helps me know where to start, and means I can play with the design without spending extra time fiddling with code.

 I created the design on Figma, as shown below: